ArctiqTeam/copilot-deep-learning-labs/README.md

 ### Testing the out of bound exception

 - Due to the way the application is coded, it's impossible to move a chess piece out of bounds.
-What will happen if a chess piece is moved out of bounds is not explicitly handled in the code, so Copilot likely find this test case in your previous tesitng.
+What will happen if a chess piece is moved out of bounds is not explicitly handled in the code, so Copilot likely find this test case in your previous testing.

 - This is the hardest test case.
 Getting the other tests done is trivial as long as you've explained with exactitude what you wanted Copilot to do.

 - Try getting Copilot to generate this test case by yourself, here are examples of the prompts you might try and results you'll get:

-  - The prompt `/tests  pawn moving out of the board and asserting that an exception has occured` likely won't work.
+  - The prompt `/tests  pawn moving out of the board and asserting that an exception has occurred` likely won't work.
 Copilot might not understand.
 During out testing, it made the pawn move two squares, which is impossible, so the tests will fail even if the final destination was out of bounds as we wanted.

-  - Try a more precise prompt such as `/tests  pawn moving out of the board and asserting that an exception has occured.
+  - Try a more precise prompt such as `/tests  pawn moving out of the board and asserting that an exception has occurred.
 Ensure the pawn moves only one square away else it's an invalid move and the exception won't be thrown because the move won't be executed.`.
-You'll likely still get something that doens't work.
+You'll likely still get something that doesn't work.

-  - Try alternative prompts like `/tests  pawn moving out of the board and asserting that an exception has occured.
+  - Try alternative prompts like `/tests  pawn moving out of the board and asserting that an exception has occurred.
 Ensure the destination square is only one block away from the source.`.
 If it gets blocked by the Responsible AI Service when using the inline chat, use the side panel chat instead.

 - If you used the above prompt, it should generate a test with likely the wrong exception.
 The test should expect a `System.IndexOutOfRangeException` exception.
 Use `@terminal` to provide context for Copilot to fix this.
 If you use `@terminal /explain`, it might suggest a change to the caller code so it throws a `ArgumentOutOfRangeException` to match the unit test instead.
 While it might not be a bad suggestion, our goal here is to get it to generate the correct unit test.